 They also have a series of webinars, and if you’ve missed them live, you can catch the recordings.

-Cornwall Council has put together a Business Recovery Guide
+Business Recovery Guide

 Cornwall Council has introduced a guide for businesses to help ensure they reopen safely and trade in a responsible manner to minimise the risks from COVID19.